opeolluwa/backend-for-humans/src/module_10/index.md

-In this module we will explore some foundational concepts essential for building any meaningful program, there would also be a couple of video guides to enhance the learning process, and finally we'd have a exercise.
+In this module we will explore some foundational concepts essential for building any meaningful program, there would also be a couple of video guides to enhance the learning process, and finally we'd have an exercise.

 ## Learning expectation

-At the end of the module, you should be able to
+At the end of the module, you should be able to:

 1. Set up a new project for your choice programming language
 2. Explain the following terms: